deepaksood619/deepaksood619.github.io/docs/cloud/aws/security-identity-compliance/iam.md

 Guardrails to disable service access on the principals in the account

-- Service Control Policies (SCPs)
+### Service Control Policies (SCPs)

+Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
+SCPs offer central control over the maximum available permissions for all accounts in your organization.
+SCPs help you to ensure your accounts stay within your organization’s access control guidelines.

-- AWS Identity and Access Management (IAM)
+### AWS Identity and Access Management (IAM)

-Grant granular permissions on IAM principals (users and roles) and control the maximum persmission they can set
+Grant granular permissions on IAM principals (users and roles) and control the maximum permission they can set

 - As Permission Policies and Permission Boundaries
-- Permission Boundaries
+### Permission Boundaries

 Scale and delegate permission management to developers safely.
 Contol the maximum permissions employees can grant